marina601/easy-cocktail-recipes/TESTING.md

 1. As a business owner, I want to build an interactive website for viewers to explore popular recipes.
 - The website has been designed with user experience in mind.
 - The website has a responsive design on all devices.
-- The website has clear call to action buttons at the bottom of each page to lead the user through the journey.
+- The website has clear call-to-action buttons at the bottom of each page to lead the user through the journey.
-- The website has easy to access navigation bar, which is displayed with site logo and collapse navigation links on the mobile devices and expand view on the medium and large screen views.
+- The website has easy to access navigation bar, which is displayed with the site logo and collapses navigation links on mobile devices, and expands the view on the medium and large screen views.

 3. As a business owner, I want to build my social network following.
--The website contain social media buttons at the bottom of each page which user can click and follow the blog.
+-The website contains social media buttons at the bottom of each page which users can click and follow the blog.

 3. As a business owner, I want to interact with users on a personal level.
 - The website provides feedback to the user on interaction:
    - Recipe rating provides feedback
-   - Contact form provides feedback on submit using users name in the alert from the input box.
+   - Contact form provides feedback on submit using the user's name in the alert from the input box.
-   - When the user recieves automated reply it includes users name to create a personal touch.
+   - When the user receives an automated reply it includes ther user's name to create a personal touch.
-   - User is presented with overview information in the recipe page and about page, if the user decides to explore the information further, further information is presented at the click of the button.
+   - User is presented with overview information on the recipe page and about page if the user decides to explore the information further, further information is presented at the click of the button.
-- The website has a custom 404 page which leads the users to home page on click of the button.
+- The website has a custom 404 page which leads the users to the home page with a click of the button.

 ##### back to [content](#table-of-content)